dotnet/msbuild/docs/ContainerCustomization.md

 ```

 > **Note**
-> There is no authentication currently supported - that [will come in a future release](https://github.com/rainersigwald/containers/issues/70) - so make sure you're pointing to an unauthenticated registry
+> There is no authentication currently supported - that [will come in a future release](https://github.com/dotnet/sdk-container-builds/issues/70) - so make sure you're pointing to a local Docker daemon

 ## ContainerImageName